From Script to Stage: Automating Experimental Design for Social Simulations with LLMs: Experiments

-To further verify the robustness and dynamic adaptability of the framework, we introduced counterfactual perturbations into the experiment, causing some events or characters to deviate from historical trajectories in order to observe changes in the overall direction of events.
+To further validate robustness and adaptability, we introduced counterfactual perturbations that force key events or agent personalities to deviate from historical trajectories and examined the resulting changes in the simulation.